awsdocs/aws-step-functions-developer-guide/doc_source/procedure-cw-metrics.md

 ## Service Integration Metrics<a name="cloudwatch-step-functions-service-integration-metrics"></a>

 The `AWS/States` namespace includes the following metrics for Step Functions service integrations\.
-For more information see [AWS Service Integrations](concepts-service-integrations.md)\.
+For more information, see [Service Integrations with AWS Step Functions ](concepts-service-integrations.md)\.

 |  Metric  |  Description  |